olegromashin/ether-multisig/README.md

 `retractVote` - retracts sender's vote if voted before.

 `multiSigCall` - makes external call if voting has 51% of votes and if sender is one of the owners.

+`isAddressOwner` - allows to get to know if address is one of the contract's owners.